-How to avoid and treat lawn disease in Columbus, MO.
+How to avoid and treat lawn disease in Columbia, MO.

 Any self-respecting lawn owner in the great state of Missouri knows the pride that comes with a magnificent, healthy, radiant green lawn on your property.
 In contrast, you are also aware of the negative feeling associated with a dead, disease-ridden lawn.
 Not only is a malnourished lawn an eye sore, but it can also be a real hassle to correct.